‘Candyman’ slashes way toward No. 1 box office spot

 Dergarabedian said consumers are being very selective in what they do outside of their homes, particularly when it comes to heading into theaters.

 “When you have brand new movies, if they are of a genre that people love like horror or have star like Ryan Reynolds and a movie that’s perceived to be great, people want to go out to see them,” he said.
-“The other films that are either available on streaming and/or not getting the greatest buzz or reviews are going to drop by the waste side.
+“The other films that are either available on streaming and/or not getting the greatest buzz or reviews are going to drop by the wayside.
 It’s just the nature of this marketplace.”

 In third place, “PAW Patrol” reeled in $6.6 million – a 50% dip from the film’s opening weekend number.
 The Paramount film, based on the popular kids TV show, has garnered more than $24 million.